kane50613/github-as-a-blog/README.md

 When errors occur during server actions, the error message is displayed to the user with a toast notification, the [Error boundary](src/app/error.tsx) component catches the error and displays the error message.

 Check out all the server actions in [`src/actions`](src/actions).

+### Setup GitHub OAuth App

+To use GaaB, you need to create a GitHub OAuth App to authenticate users and fetch the issues from the repository.

+1. Go to [GitHub Developer Settings](https://github.com/settings/developers), and click on "New OAuth App".
+2. Fill in the required fields:
+   - Application name: `GaaB`
+   - Homepage URL: `<Base URL of your website>`
+   - Authorization callback URL: `<Base URL of your website>/api/auth`
+3. Click on "Register application", and you will get the `Client ID` and `Client Secret`.

 ### Local Development